Early History of Carnamah

 properties, and in 1933 a number of farmers began to grow barley for

-the first time.
-The town of Carnamah was thriving and undoubtedly at
+The town of Carnamah was thriving and undoubtedly at its peak during

-its peak during the early years of the depression.
-Through a mix of
+the early years of the Great Depression.
+Through a mix of financial

-financial strain, advances in farm machinery and the beginning of
+strain, advances in farm machinery and the beginning of farms

-farms getting bigger the population began to decline.
-By the end of
+getting bigger, the population began to decline.
+By the end of the

 represent Carnamah on the Upper Irwin Road Board, a founding member

-of the Carnamah District Road Board and had served as president and
+of the Carnamah District Road Board and had served as president or

-patron of numerous local organisations.
+patron of almost every local organisation.
 He was the leader of the

 annual Carnamah kangaroo hunt and was known for his generosity at